 Of the Germanic tribes, the Chauci were the most notorious.
 We know that the Chauci and the Frisians were not only neighboring tribes but also that they shared the same salt-marsh culture of living on raised settlement mounds (i.e. a terp or Warft) above the likely flood line.
 An inhospitable, unprotective coastal zone of massive marshlands, frequently flooded, stretching from current province Friesland in the Netherlands to the Ems in Germany.
 The Chauci may also have settled on islands in the estuary of the Rhine.
 Check out our blog post The shipwrecked people of the salt marshes to know how the Romans appreciated these tribes, and to understand fully what these terps (also wierde or Warft) were.
 A quite unique salt-marsh culture.

 Thanks to the Roman historian and politician Tacitus (ca. 56-120) we know that the Germanic tribes were skillful seafarers.
 It concerned notes of a naval battle near the river mouth of the Ems in 12 BC.
 A battle between the Romans and the Bructeri tribe.
 The Bructeri was a tribe living more upstream the Ems.
 Another account, also of Tacitus, is about the phenomenal journey of the Usipi tribe.
 The Usipi lived more inland between Cologne at the river Rhine and the river Lippe.
 During a military campaign in Britannia in the year 82, a cohort of Ursipi mercenaries mutinied from the Imperial Army.
 First, they commandeered three galleys.
 With these ships, which were not easy things to master, they sailed north and circumnavigated Britannia.
 Then the Ursipi mercenaries crossed the North Sea and sailed upstream the river Rhine trying to make it home, apparently.
 Only on the river they had trouble navigating.
-Here the Frisians, who gave no quarter, either killed or enslaved the Ursipi (Abulafia, 2019).
+Here the Frisians, who gave no quarter, either killed or enslaved the Ursipi to be sold (Abulafia, 2019).

 It was common practice for Germanic warriors of free tribes, outside the Roman Empire, to join the ranks of the Roman Army as mercenary, as this example of Ursipi warriors illustrates.
 Auxiliary troops of Frisians too, operated in Britannia, especially at Hadrian’s Wall in the second century.
 Read also our aforementioned blog post Frisian mercenaries in the Roman Army.
 This also shows that besides piracy, signing up for the military was another possibility for free Germanic tribes to get a slice of the (Roman) cake.